Brahmas Announce 2025 Coaching Staff

 A.J.
 Smith, Offensive Coordinator

-Chris Achcuff, Defensive Line
+Chris Achuff, Defensive Line

 Derrick Berry, Linebackers